Changyu-Ryou/msw-auto-mock/README.md

 - `-e, --exclude <keywords>`: specify keywords to exclude, multiple keywords can be seperated with comma.
 - `--base-url`: output code with specified base url or fallback to server host specified in OpenAPI.
 - `-h, --help`: show help info.

-## custom update

-- this library generate mocking data only 200 response